Reforms of Russian orthography: Mid-20th-century changes

-A codification of the rules of Russian orthography and punctuation was published in 1956 but only a few minor orthographic changes were introduced at that time.
+A codification of the rules of Russian orthography and punctuation and the Spelling Dictionary of the Russian Language were published in 1956 but only a few minor orthographic changes were introduced at that time.
+Those editions resolved a number of variant spellings that existed in dictionaries and in use by typographers and the best writers at that time.
 The 1956 codification additionally included a clarification of new rules for punctuation developed during the 1930s, and which had not been mentioned in the 1918 decree.